EXCLUSIVE-U.S. nickel-cobalt miner Missouri Cobalt hires bank to go public through SPAC

 The sources spoke on condition of anonymity because the decision is not yet public.

-Existing tailings and underground deposits are expected to yield total annual production of at least 5,000 pounds of cobalt, 6,000 pounds of nickel and 22,000 pounds of copper by 2023, a company document seen by Reuters showed.
+Existing tailings and underground deposits are expected to yield total annual production of at least 5 million pounds of cobalt, 6 million pounds of nickel and 22 million pounds of copper by 2023, a company document seen by Reuters showed.

 Construction of a hydrometallurgical facility for production of battery-grade cobalt and nickel is nearing completion, according to the document.